turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - GetRight(Matrix mat) : Vector -- returns right direction of parameter matrix

+### Async
+The Async object can be used for tracking or Wait for completion of functions that are running on background threads.

+- [constructor]Async() -- constructs a new Async tracker object
+- Wait() -- wait for completion of async tasks on this tracker
+- IsCompleted() : bool -- checks if all async tasks on this tracker have been completed

 ### Scene System (using entity-component system)
 Manipulate the 3D scene with these components.